Frontier Counts (FC)

 Detailed information for November 2017

-Frontier Counts is a component of the International Travel Survey Program (ITS).
 Since the 1920s, Canada Border Services Agency (CBSA) has supplied Statistics Canada with administrative data on all international travellers who have been cleared for entry or re-entry into Canada.

 - International travel

 - Travel and tourism

 The target population is all international travellers entering Canada by port of entry either by air, sea or land.
 The international travellers are distributed into categories of flows which are, Canadian residents returning to Canada from the United States, Canadian residents returning to Canada from countries other than the United States (direct or via the United States), United States residents entering Canada, Residents of countries other than the United States entering Canada (direct or via the United States), and finally "Other" travellers which consist of foreign and resident crew members, diplomats, military personnel, immigrants and former residents.
 The observed population is the same as the target population.